ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

     - If you use `multi-processes`  to do this task, if will also save much time as same as `multi-threads` approach.
 But creating many processes is more expensive (in memory and time aspects) than creating multi threads.
 So we use multi threads.

 - `Disk bound (small data files)`: same as network I/O, for example, you need to read many data files to do computing, the whole process is `send read data mission via CPU` --> `IO system reads data into memory` --> `do computing task`.
 When IO system reads data into memory, your CPU is free at this time, so you can use
+When you read many small files, the `bandwidth` is not the limitation factor, and the main time is spent on other operations such as finding the address of the small file

 - `Disk bound (big data files)`: